 Standards of Academic Progress

 Public Law 99-498 requires that students make satisfactory and measurable academic progress in order to be eligible for state and federally funded financial assistance.
-For more information on how to apply, click here.
 The purpose of this policy is to ensure that students are making progress toward the completion of their educational program of study.

 When students attend Triton College and receive aid from any of the following federal programs: